-Opera forms a major part of Elder’s career, and he conducts a wide range of repertory, engagements including Falstaff and Billy Budd (Glyndebourne), Tannhäuser (Paris Opéra) and Parsifal (BBC Proms).
+Opera forms a major part of Elder’s career, and he conducts a wide range of repertory, engagements including Falstaff, Billy Budd and La traviata (Glyndebourne), Tannhäuser (Paris Opéra) and Parsifal (BBC Proms).
 He is Artistic Director of the recording label Opera Rara.
 Elder was made a CBE in 1989 and received a knighthood in 2008.

 News and features